 - All personal property will be taken away from you and stored until you are discharged.

 - You will be allowed to use the phone so you can contact family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, if not you you will have to change into a jail jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, if not you will have to change into a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell us how it happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that might help others make it through jail processing?

 Click here to comment

 When you finally post bail, you will be discharged from jail.
 Getting discharged from jail may take from 10 minutes to quite a few hours.
 In other words the faster bail is posted, the quicker you will be freed.
 Also, how fast you get released depends on if you have a cash bond amount or if a magistrate has to determine your bail amount.
 For a minor charge, you will be booked and released on your own recognizance.
 When you have completed your jail sentence and know the date of your release, you should plan to be released at any time that day – but usually in the morning.

 How To Turn Yourself In

 for your arrest, or if you must begin your sentence in jail, it is highly recommended that you follow the law and turn yourself into the authorities.
 If you have a warrant, report to the jail reception area, and tell an officer that think that there is an outstanding warrant for your arrest.
 They will do a check to find out if there is an arrest warrant for you, and if they find one, you will be taken into jail custody.
 If you are reporting to serve out your sentence, go down to the jail at the time and date that the sentence order lists.
 Be very careful that you aren’t late.
 Be sure to only bring required items when you go, such as a driver’s license or even state issued ID, prescription medication, and a copy of the sentencing order.